Psychologically Informed Recovery Communities – ‘where relationships are the treatment’

 Through creating a community culture of personal development, shared experience and positive relationships, CHT’s unique specialist services engage young people with complex presentations and histories of trauma in a comprehensive programme of developmentally attuned psychosocial activities, promoting life skills, personal development, responsibility, empowerment and prosocial relationships.

-CHT uses a variety of outcome measures including CORE 34, Honos, and the Warwick-Edinburgh Wellbeing Scale.
+CHT uses a variety of outcome measures including CORE 34 (measures level of current psychological distress), Honos (measures health and social functioning), and the Warwick-Edinburgh Wellbeing Scale (measures mental well being).
 We also measure ‘hard’ outcomes such as the percentage of residents moving on to less supported accommodation, the numbers taking up voluntary work or educational or training opportunities, and the number moving into paid employment.

 We have regular surveys of resident experience, including ‘the friends and family test’, and regular resident feedback groups including regular resident meetings with the CEO.
 Our website features perspectives on our services written by people currently receiving them.